tannerdolby/tannerdolby.com/src/about.md

 ## Need More?

-I'm interested in all things software related: web development, Java applications, technical writing, static sites, JAMstack, system design, chrome extensions and more.
+I'm interested in all things software related: web development, C++, technical writing, static sites, JAMstack, system design, chrome extensions and more.
 Have a look at my [resume][resume] and feel free to [contact me][contact] if you'd like to chat!

 <div class="social-icons">
 {% for icon in socials %}